 Along with several statues, the divers found stray pieces of a complicated mechanism containing gears.
 This mechanism is believed today, to be the world’s oldest analog computer.
 The device was named the Antikythera mechanism after the location where it was found.

 The bronze object about 20 cms high began to disintegrate soon after it was recovered from the depths of the water.
 Using 21st-century tools and equipment, scientists have been able to discover the astonishing secrets, a century later.

 The mechanism is made out of bronze and contains several interlocking gears, each capable of performing precise operations.
 Though 30 gears are visible, it is believed that the original structure contained over 72 gears.
 Each gear was hand-crafted and had between 15 and 233 triangular teeth.
 The device could be used to add, subtract, multiply and divide.

-The astronomical theories of moon cycles given to us by the Greeks, have been used by the device to predict phenomenon such as eclipses and moon phases.
+The astronomical theories of moon cycles given to us by the Greeks have been used by the device to predict phenomena such as eclipses and moon phases.
 It has been nearly impossible to copy this ancient mechanism.
 However, using over 1500 Lego technic pieces, scientists have tried to recreate it.

 Courtesy: BBC, Wikipedia